 See how visitors interact with you digitally.
 Visualizations in your DXI platform should help you pinpoint what gets their attention, where they go, what they click, how they scroll, and more—all guiding you in making smarter DX decisions.

-Use case: Heat maps, scroll maps, and click maps let you see exactly how far down a page your users get, what path they take to get there, and what elements they click on along the way.
+Use case: Heat maps, scroll maps, click maps, and other types of heatmaps let you see exactly how far down a page your users get, what path they take to get there, and what elements they click on along the way.
 This can help you understand things like which elements should appear above the fold, how engaging your content is, and more.

 Your DXI solution should surface your greatest opportunities for growth, helping you to prioritize projects and take action quickly.
 Look for a platform that will proactively surface what’s broken and offer a clear understanding of how issues are affecting your bottom line.